gordonguthrie/TheManual/the_manual/chapter5/ugens_channels_mixing_and_panning.md

 ## uGens

-The code that we write for SuperCollider seems familiar, it seems like normal computer code, but its not.
+The code that we write for SuperCollider seems familiar, it seems like normal computer code, but it's not.

 Most computer programmes work on `values`, SuperCollider works on `signals`.